projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-virtio-devices.rst

 ========

-The VBS APIs are exported by VBS related modules, including VBS, DM, and SOS kernel modules.
+The VBS APIs are exported by VBS related modules, including VBS, DM, and Service VM kernel modules.
 They can be classified into VBS-U and VBS-K APIs listed as follows.

 VBS-U APIs